NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Requires that the dwelling unit has a air-to-air, mini-split, or ground-to-air heat pump or a central air conditioner or mini-split air conditioner.
 If not provided, assumes no desuperheater.
    * - ``water_heater_tank_model_type``
      -
-     - "mixed", "stratified", "auto"
+     - "auto", "mixed", "stratified"
      - Type of tank model to use.
 The 'stratified' tank generally provide more accurate results, but may significantly increase run time.
 Applies only to storage water heater.
 If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage>`_) is used.
    * - ``water_heater_operating_mode``
      -
-     - "hybrid/auto", "heat pump only", "auto"
+     - "auto", "hybrid/auto", "heat pump only"
      - The water heater operating mode.
 The 'heat pump only' option only uses the heat pump, while 'hybrid/auto' allows the backup electric resistance to come on in high demand situations.
 This is ignored if a scheduled operating mode type is selected.
 Applies only to heat pump water heater.
 If not provided, the OS-HPXML default (see `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#heat-pump>`_) is used.
    * - ``water_heater_has_flue_or_chimney``
      -